 During a series of bilaterals with Member States held between February 2016 and June 2017, the implementation of TSI OPE, the NIP and the clean-up of national rules linked to operation have been discussed.
 These meetings were an opportunity to discuss the first inputs in order to revise Appendix I of TSI OPE.

 Currently, the Appendix I of TSI OPE contains one open point linked to point 4.4 and Appendix B on Common operational principles and rules.
 Although the fact that TSI OPE contains only one point provides flexibility, this open point is so broad that it could lead to operational barriers due to a large number of very diverse national rules existing in relation to it.
 The aim of the revision of Appendix I with the inputs of the bilateral meetings and the NIPs is to define more open points in relation to operation but with a limited scope.
 This would in fact reduce the possibility to keep or adopt national rules compared to the current situation and thus would improve operational interoperability.

+In relation to chapters 4.6 and 4.7, the railway staff not yet covered by European legal framework (principally by TSI OPE and Train drivers Directive) will potentially be covered by European legal framework in the future.

 Some national rules mentioned in the NIP have been discussed in the TSI OPE WP (e.g. checks and tests before departure).
 When the conclusions for those rules was that they should be managed at SMS level then they have not been included in this analysis and therefore not part of the new Appendix I. Taking into consideration this aspect and following the feedback from the bilateral meetings and the analysis of the NIPs, the following topics have been idenfitied as topics for which national rules can still exist in relation to operation and that should be included in the list of open points in TSI OPE: